 Delhi polls: EC appoints special expenditure observer, special police observer

 The Election Commission on Friday appointed former IRS officer B Murli Kumar as special expenditure observer and ex-IPS officer Mrinal Kanti Das as special police observer for the Delhi polls, a statement said.
-The decision comes after the Commission held a meeting with Delhi Chief Secretary, city police chief and other top officials to review poll preparedness.
+The decision comes after the Commission held two meetings - one with Delhi's chief secretary, city police chief, city's home and finance secretaries and the second with city's chief electoral officer, district electoral officers, chief executives of local bodies, among others - to review poll preparedness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)